 I pitched onto the green and two putted for a bogey.

 After “Old Bastard” we moved on to Leven, a 440 yards par four with a fairway that wiggles it way to a small green with more of wild and wonderful West Virginia as a back drop.
 On the 11th hole, in a rare display of golf ability on this beautiful Fall day, I hit my drive down the middle of the fairway.
+And guess what, when you do that it doesn’t matter how wide it is nor what is along the sides.

 My approach shot landed in the fringe off the front left of the green.